 - Lack of Organisation and Documentation

-So, there you have the top 5 reasons why companies fail – take action now and make sure you pass your next audit.
+So, there you have the top 5 reasons for audit failure and its causes – take action now and make sure you pass your next audit.